Discover Taylors Falls, Best place for pictures in the 10,000 Lakes State

 Table of Contents

-A perfect couple for this Taylors falls engagement session
+A perfect couple for this Taylors Falls engagement session

 Gina is a stylist, and she has created her own brand.
 She is definitely an artist, while Michael is the crazy scientist working on solving the mystery of the universe; he is an astrophysicist.
-They fell in love in Europe and as a consequence they were planning to get married overseas.
+They fell in love in Europe and as a result they were planning to get married overseas.